Block 37: Block 37

 Block 37 was demolished in 1989, after Mayor Richard M. Daley approved its demolition to erect a multi-use skyscraper with retail, hotel, office, and residential spaces.
 This prompted much public consternation; the McCarthy Building, a Chicago Landmark, was even stripped of landmark status over the objection of preservationists and public interest groups in order for the block to be cleared.
 Block 37 was a nearly vacant city block from 1989 until 2005 after several attempts at redevelopment failed due to Chicago politics and insufficient funding of several past developers.
 The single remaining building from the pre-1989 Block 37 architecture is an active Commonwealth Edison transformer building that distributes power to a great portion of the Loop.

 Maggie Daley's nonprofit, After School Matters, started as Gallery37 in the summer of 1991, where the organization set up tents to provide visual arts classes to teenagers.
 The organization moved from Block 37 when development began, and now operates in a nearby building named "Gallery 37 Center for the Arts" on Randolph Street, a few blocks east of its original home.

 In 1987, Chicago Mayor Harold Washington approved a $24 million subsidy to FJV Venture to develop Block 37.
 There were a series of subsequent alternate redevelopment plans.
 Among the prior redevelopment plans for the block were the original Block 37 Towers, for which the original block was demolished and which included a 47-story tower designed by Murphy/Jahn, Inc. Another failed plan was a Solomon Cordwell Buenz plan including a 711-foot 66-story residential tower and a 12-story Marriott Hotel towering over a 4-story retail base.
 This had followed the 39-story Kohn Pedersen Fox Associates design scheduled for 2004 completion.
 The developments fell through, which put the property back into the city's possession.
 In 2002, the city initiated a competition for the development rights to the property.
 In 2004, the city sold the property to Mills Corp. at a $20 million loss.
 Mills sold the development rights to Joseph Freed and Associates in 2005, when the city committed $42 million in tax-increment funding.
 In 2007, the city learned the development was $150 million over budget.
-The complex was originally being developed by commercial real estate developer Mills Corporation, best known for its ownership of numerous super-regional shopping malls.
+The complex was originally being developed by the Arlington, Virginia-based commercial real estate developer, Mills Corporation, best known for its ownership of numerous super-regional shopping malls.
 However, Joseph Freed and Associates LLC has inherited the development rights.